MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-policies.md

     ![Screen shot of teams policy settings](media/teams-policies.png)
 4. Choose the settings that you want:

-- **Discover private teams**: Turn this on to allow users to discover private teams in search results and in the team gallery.
+- **Discover private teams**: Turn on this setting to allow users to discover private teams in search results and in the team gallery.
-- **Create private channels**: Turn this on to allow users to create private channels.
+- **Create private channels**: Turn on this setting to allow users to create private channels.

 5. Click **Save**.